Foreign experts quit Hong Kong police probe questioning its independence

 “We hope to maintain close contact.
 The first stage of their work is basically over.
 The opinions they submitted will be reflected in the interim report,” IPCC Vice-Chairman Tony Tse said.

-Reporting by Twinnie Siu and Sarah Wu; Writing by Kate Lamb and David Dolan; Editing by Simon Cameron-Moore
+Reporting by Twinnie Siu and Sarah Wu; Addition reporting by Gabriel Crossley in Beijing; Writing by Kate Lamb and David Dolan; Editing by Simon Cameron-Moore